st10385722/AgriEnergyConnectProject/README.md

 W3School. n.d.
 HTML Styles - CSS.
 [Online].
 Available at: https://www.w3schools.com/html/html_css.asp [Accessed 12 May 2025]

+## Changes made
+1. Updated the product type sorting function for employees to use a `drop down` rather than `typing out` the category, allowing for a more seamless flow of logic

+2. Updated the `homepage` view to have a semi- transparent background to allow for `more readable` text

 G, Courtney J. 2023.
 Essential farm records and data you need to be tracking, FarmBite.com.
 27 September 2023.
 [Online].
 Available at: //https://www.farmbrite.com/post/essential-farm-records-and-data-you-need-to-be-tracking [Accessed 12 May 2025]